jawa-hb/GRIT-Challenge/README.md

 Contestants register for contests before they start.
 As long as a contestant registers, they are considered a participant, and the contest affects their rating.
-If a contestant registers but does not solve any problems, their rating may drop as if they participated and solved none.
+If a contestant registers but does not enter on contest day, their rating may drop as if they participated and solved none.

 ---